-In 1928, Mexican-born Octaviano Ambrosio Larrazolo became the first Hispanic American to serve in the U.S. Senate when he was elected to fill the unexpired term of New Mexico Senator Andrieus A. Jones.
+In 1928, Mexican-born Octaviano Ambrosio Larrazolo became the first Hispanic American to serve in the U.S. Senate when he was elected to fill the unexpired term of New Mexico senator Andrieus A. Jones.
 Dennis Chavez, the first American-born Hispanic senator, occupied the same New Mexico Senate seat from 1935 to 1962.
 The third Hispanic American to serve in the Senate was Joseph M. Montoya, who also represented the state of New Mexico, from 1964 to 1977.
-Senator Robert Menendez of New Jersey, Senator Marco Rubio of Florida, and Senator Ted Cruz of Texas are currently serving in the Senate, and represent the growing ethnic diversity in the U.S. Congress.
+Senator Robert Menendez of New Jersey, Senator Marco Rubio of Florida, Senator Ted Cruz of Texas, and Senator Catherine Cortez Masto of Nevada are currently serving in the Senate, and represent the growing ethnic diversity in the U.S. Congress.